In this article, delve into our MAJORITY review. Explore insights and opinions about its services, features, and alternatives.

 Making withdrawals from an ATM abroad is even more expensive.
-You can expect to pay approximately INR 125 (about USD$2) per transaction, as well as other assorted service taxes and charges.
+You can expect to pay approximately 100 INR per transaction, as well as other assorted service taxes and charges.

 Many Indian banks will let you close your account free of charge during the first 14 days after opening.

 However, expect to be charged an account closure fee once this period expires.
-The fee can tend to get higher the longer you’ve held your account.
+Once you’ve had your account for a year or more, closure fees may be waived in future.

-International money transfers, which most Indian banks call remittances, are equally costly.
+International money transfers, which most Indian banks call remittances, can be costly.

 Moving to India can be daunting, as you’ll likely be hit with a culture shock when you arrive.
-However, as you’re settling in and adjusting to your new home - you can be confident that all your banking needs will be met if you follow this guide.
-Good luck!
+However, use this guide to open your bank account to help you with settling in and adjusting to your new home - and don’t forget you can use Wise to hold, exchange, send and spend INR even before you leave the US.